stoicszip/stoicszip/README.md

 Not a developer, passionated about IT tho.
-(Linux, network, security, etc.)

 Using gentoo amd64 with openrc as my daily driver.